Meet Our Speakers

 Wednesday, October 22

-Nazanin is the founding CEO of Welcome.US, a national initiaive transforming America's camapcity and commitment to welcoming newcomers through civic engagement and storytelling.
+Nazanin is the founding CEO of Welcome.US, a national initiative transforming America's capacity and commitment to welcoming newcomers through civic engagement and storytelling.
 Since launching in 2021, over 2 million Americans across all 50 states and 17,000 zip codes have welcomed nearly 800,000 newcomers through safe, legal, private sponsorship pathways; transforming futures for themselves, their communities, and the newcomers they've welcomed.
 With perspective from her multi-sector leadership roles, experience as a first-generation Iranian-American, and deep faith in Americans and America, Welcome.US' work is about the power of collective purpose to solve challenges and heal divides.

 Ann Mei Chang